signorpipo/wle-gamepad/README.md

 - Drop them on the Player object
 - On both of them you have to
   - Add input component
+  - Specify the handedness
   - Add the gamepad-animator component
+  - Specify the handedness
   - Fill the gamepad-animator component with the objects from the linked gamepad

 ## Credits